THE CONCEPT AND OPERATION OF THE BODY OF CHRIST

 It appears that most Christian people of today are nowhere near ready to be raised from the dead and ascend to meet their Head in the air, and then descend with Him that they may do the work described in Isaiah.

 Behold!
 My Servant whom I uphold, My Elect One in whom My soul delights!
 I have put My Spirit upon Him; He will bring forth justice to the Gentiles.
 (Isaiah 42:1—NKJV)

 Christ, Head and Body, is the Servant of the Lord whom God upholds.

 Now you are the body of Christ, and each one of you is a part of it.
 And in the church God has appointed first of all apostles, second prophets, third teachers, then workers of miracles, also those having gifts of healing, those able to help others, those with gifts of administration, and those speaking in different kinds of tongues.
 (I Corinthians 12:27,28)

-The fourth chapter of the Book of Ephesians mentions five ministries: the apostle, prophet, evangelist, pastor, and teacher.
-Actually I believe the pastor-teacher composes one ministry, since it is a pastor's responsibility to feed the sheep.
+Ephesians chapter four mentions five ministries: the apostle, prophet, evangelist, pastor, and teacher.
+Actually I believe the pastor-teacher composes one ministry, since it is a pastor’s responsibility to feed the sheep.

 I think four ministries are portrayed in the Old Testament, in that the Lampstand of the Tabernacle of the Congregation is the fourth of the holy furnishings.
 The Lampstand, being lighted by means of oil, symbolizes Christ, the One anointed with oil.